Schwartz Discover Grant

 - Entrepreneurial projects.
 Students interested in entrepreneurship should connect with the Ain Center for Entrepreneurship for a variety of different financial supports.

-*Please note: If you are a Research and Innovation Grant (RIG or HRIG) or Meliora Scholars funding recipient, you will be expected to use your RIG or Meliora Scholars funding before you apply for funding from the Discover Grant or other sources.
-You may apply for additional Discover Grant funding, but your remaining funds will be incorporated into your Discover Grant if your application is successful.
+*Please note: If you are a Research and Innovation Grant (RIG or HRIG) or Meliora Scholars funding recipient, you will be expected to use your RIG or Meliora Scholars funding before or in conjunction with any funding from the Discover Grant.
+You may apply for the Schwartz Discover Grant, but your remaining funds from the RIG/Meliora will be incorporated into your Discover Grant if your application is successful (e.g. $2500 from the RIG fund + $2500 from the SDG fund).

 - Applications open: January 17